ddanman00/dummy/pointers.md

 }
 ~~~
 Output: 10
-- We cannot dereference a void pointer.
+- A void pointer cannot be dereferenced without type casting.

 Uses:
-- malloc and calloc function returns a void function.
+- malloc and calloc functions return a void pointer.
 Due to this they can allocate a memory for any data type.

 ## Null Pointer